davidballester/a-dirty-trail-webapp/public/narrations/the_stagecoach/theForest/backToTheRoad.md

 "Oh, dear, it's you!"
 Lady Willsbourgh opened her arms and {{playerName}} let herself be hugged.
-It'd never occurred to her that there would come a time when seeing Lady Willsbourgh would be joyful.

 "Did you find a way across this blockade?" asked the minister.